Bell test: Overview

 The Bell test has its origins in the debate between Einstein and other pioneers of quantum physics, principally Niels Bohr.
 One feature of the theory of quantum mechanics under debate was the meaning of Heisenberg's uncertainty principle.
 This principle states that if some information is known about a given particle, there is some other information about it that is impossible to know.
 An example of this is found in observations of the position and the momentum of a given particle.
 According to the uncertainty principle, a particle's momentum and its position cannot simultaneously be determined with arbitrarily high precision.

 In 1935, Einstein, Boris Podolsky, and Nathan Rosen published a claim that quantum mechanics predicts that more information about a pair of entangled particles could be observed than Heisenberg's principle allowed, which would only be possible if information were travelling instantly between the two particles.
 This produces a paradox which came to be known as the "EPR paradox" after the three authors.
-It arises if any effect felt in one location is not the result of a cause that occurred in its past, relative to its location.
-This action at a distance would violate the theory of relativity, by allowing information between the two locations to travel faster than the speed of light.
+It arises if any effect felt in one location is not the result of a cause that occurred in its past light cone, relative to its location.
+This action at a distance seems to violate causality, by allowing information between the two locations to travel faster than the speed of light.
+However, it is a common misconception to think that any information can be shared between two observers faster than the speed of light using entangled particles; the hypothetical information transfer here is between the particles.
+See no-communication theorem for further explanation.

 Based on this, the authors concluded that the quantum wave function does not provide a complete description of reality.
 They suggested that there must be some local hidden variables at work in order to account for the behavior of entangled particles.
 In a theory of hidden variables, as Einstein envisaged it, the randomness and indeterminacy seen in the behavior of quantum particles would only be apparent.
 For example, if one knew the details of all the hidden variables associated with a particle, then one could predict both its position and momentum.
 The uncertainty that had been quantified by Heisenberg's principle would simply be an artifact of not having complete information about the hidden variables.
 Furthermore, Einstein argued that the hidden variables should obey the condition of locality: Whatever the hidden variables actually are, the behavior of the hidden variables for one particle should not be able to instantly affect the behavior of those for another particle far away.
 This idea, called the principle of locality, is rooted in intuition from classical physics that physical interactions do not propagate instantly across space.
 These ideas were the subject of ongoing debate between their proponents.
 In particular, Einstein himself did not approve of the way Podolsky had stated the problem in the famous EPR paper.